4 Spellbinding Haunted Hotels in Salem for Families 2025

-Founded in 1626, Salem, Massachusetts, is most known for the infamous witch trials of 1692, when nineteen innocent people were accused of witchcraft and murdered.
-Today, Salem is an exciting destination, popular for tourists all year round.
 Embracing witchcraft and magic as well as honoring those who lost their lives, Salem has taken back their history and flipped it on its head.
-Salem books up every year during their amazing Halloween Happenings events that run the whole month of October.
+Salem books up every year during their amazing Halloween Happenings events that run the whole month of October, making one of the best towns to visit during Halloween.

 So if you love all things Halloween or you are just a history lover, you should plan a trip to Salem today.
 If you are planning a trip to Salem, embrace the haunted happenings all year long with a stay at one of these haunted hotels in Salem.